Learning Objectives Self-Check

 Considering I can't see you right now (Or can I?
 Hmm...), I'll just give you a few probable examples.
 If you are inside, light is coming from somewhere, whether it’s a light bulb on the ceiling, sunlight coming through a window, or at least coming from the screen you are looking at (this is electromagnetic/radiant energy).
 Any sound you hear is sound energy.
 Everything around you is radiating heat, which is a form of radiant/electromagnetic energy.
 Since everything in and around you has a temperature above absolute zero, it has vibrating molecules and thus thermal energy.
 If you are moving at all - even the slightest twitch of an eyelid - your body is using motion energy.
 Merely thinking about this question requires your brain to use electrical energy.

 We could go on and on.
 But as you probably know, these are all examples of kinetic energy, or “energy of motion.”
 As stated in the reading and video, there are also a number of types of potential energy.
 Think of some examples of potential energy around (and in) you right now.
 You are able to move and think because of chemical (potential) energy inside of your body.
 In fact, everything around you has chemical potential energy.
 Any object on the wall, on a table, attached to the ceiling, or just above the ground has gravitational (potential) energy because it is above the ground.
 There is also nuclear (potential) energy in all matter because all matter has at least one nucleus.
-Again, we could go on and on, but the point is that everything around you has potential energy, and thus has the ability to do work, i.e., “to make things happen.”
+Again, we could go on and on, but the point is that everything around you has potential energy - nuclear if nothing else - and thus has the ability to do work, i.e., “to make things happen.”

 Conservation of Energy